jk32768/courtz-website/help/03-session-profiles.md

 Use Select All or Clear All to quickly mark every player as attending or absent before making individual changes.

+### Expected Games

+You can optionally specify how many games an attending player expects to play.

+Tap a player's status icon to set or adjust their Expected Games.

+- **Tick** – the player is attending.
+- **Stopwatch** – the player has an Expected Games value set.

+Expected Games can be set to **1, 2, 3, 4, or Any**.

+Players with an Expected Games target are prioritised during round generation to help them reach their expected number of games.
+When a player reaches their target, CourtZ provides the option to remove them before the next round is generated.

 The attendance list can be updated whenever players confirm or cancel before the session begins.

 ---